Flatness welcomes curator, educator and artist Dr Sylvia Theuri, who will be curating the site in the coming weeks:

 The aim of the website’s interactive elements – the calendar and comments feed – is to build an active community around these works, in support of their critical and social contextualisation.
 Feel free to add your thoughts, news and on- and offline events.

 For Flatness there is no way back to how things were before the pandemic.
 Horizons have opened up as we have witnessed how change – d i s m a n t l i n g – can be achieved through taking action.
 Our voices are clear and powerful and being heard.
 We need to support each other to keep energies strong.
 QTIBPOC lead the way in this urgent work.
+Our transcendence of normalcy transforms expectations of transcendence through art.

-During the COVID 19 epidemic:
+During the COVID 19 pandemic:

 We hope readers are managing to keep well body and soul.